Namibia Adventure 2027

 Day 12

-Lila, Lili, and Blan will head out with the Guide to Photograph the towering Red Sand Dunes, rugged Mountain Ranges, and arid Desert Savannahs, along with a Sesriem Canyon Tour.
+Head out right before the Sun starts to rise with your Guide to Photograph the towering Red Sand Dunes, rugged Mountain Ranges, and arid Desert Savannahs.

 Sesriem Canyon’s located in the heart of the Namib Desert in Namibia.
 Carved over millions of years by the Tsauchab River, this narrow gorge is a testament to the power of erosion.
 The name Sesriem comes from the Afrikaans and Dutch words for “six leather straps”.
 Early pioneers used these tied together to draw water from the deep pools within the Canyon.